franklinselva/industrial-robot-arm-ros2/README.md

-###IRB6640 Robot Arm for Unscrewing task in a battery pack assembly line
+### IRB6640 Robot Arm for Unscrewing task in a battery pack assembly line

 This repository is a demonstration of the use of the IRB6640 robot arm for unscrewing task in a battery pack assembly line.

 ### Technologies Used

  - ROS2 Jazzy
- - RCLPY
+ - rclpy
  - MoveIt2
  - [Embedded Systems Bridge](https://github.com/aiplan4eu/embedded-systems-bridge) for task planning